-- Emergency Preparedness Policy, procedures will be reviewed on annual basis by Senior Management and /or during the annual OHS Program / Occupational Health and Safety Management System (OHSMS) internal audit and maybe changed due to business needs, any legal requirements and based on the results of the evaluation to ensure it continues to meet OHS regulation and standards and to ensure it is relevant with current operations and any changes will be indicated in the meetings minutes or reflected on the revision page. - The Health and Safety Representative (HSR) / Joint Health and Safety Committee (JHSC) and management will also be involved with the evaluation by analyzing forwarded items of concern and suggesting corrective action. - On a yearly basis, management will review OHS Program / Occupational Health and Safety Management System (OHSMS) to assess whether it is still compliant with current regulations and with the current work environment.
+- Emergency Preparedness Policy, procedures will be reviewed on annual basis by Senior Management and /or during the annual OHS Program / Occupational Health and Safety Management System (OHSMS) internal audit and maybe changed due to business needs, any legal requirements and based on the results of the evaluation to ensure it continues to meet OHS regulation and standards and to ensure it is relevant with current operations and any changes will be indicated in the meetings minutes or reflected on the revision page. - The Health and Safety Representative (HSR) / Joint Health and Safety Committee (JHSC) / Joint Occupational Health and Safety Committee (JOHSC) and management will also be involved with the evaluation by analyzing forwarded items of concern and suggesting corrective action. - On a yearly basis, management will review OHS Program / Occupational Health and Safety Management System (OHSMS) to assess whether it is still compliant with current regulations and with the current work environment.
 If necessary and if required procedure will be amended to reflect the current operation. - After the year-end audit a thorough analysis of the gaps identified will be conducted by the Internal Auditor & Senior Management will develop an action plan that addresses the deficiencies with an overall goal of continual improvement. - Senior Management at least annually or more often as required should review and validate company Document Control Master List with indication supporting documents needed to implement, monitor and maintain active OHS Program / Occupational Health and Safety Management System (OHSMS) effectively and assess conformance with business, corporate and legal requirements as well as compliance with applicable standards. - Document Controller or Designee will coordinate and manage Document Control Register to ensure changes to, and current versions status of, documents are identified and tracked in order to prevent the unintended use of obsolete documents and identify such documents if they are retained for any purpose

-Occupational Health and Safety Act R.S.O.
-1990

 OHS Program / Occupational Health and Safety Management System (OHSMS)

-Document Control Master List

-Document Control Register

 Emergency Response plan

+Specific EL 11 and EL15 ER forms identified & controlled through Document Control Master List & Document Control Register

 Emergency Response Drill Evaluation